This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your healthcare provider will insert a scope through your urethra to check the location of your fistula.
-He will place a stent in each ureter to protect them during surgery.
-He will make an incision around the fistula.
-Your healthcare provider will cut out and remove the fistula or sew it closed.
-He will separate the outside walls of your vagina and bladder.
-Your healthcare provider will close the incision with stitches.
-He may put bandages soaked with antibiotic medicine in your vagina to help prevent infection.
+- You will be given general anesthesia to keep you asleep and free from pain during surgery.
+Your surgeon may insert a scope through your urethra to check the location of your fistula.
+A stent will be placed in each ureter to protect them during surgery.
+Your surgeon will make an incision around the fistula.
+The fistula will be cut out or sewn closed.
+The outside walls of your vagina and bladder will be separated.
+Your surgeon will close the incision with stitches.
+Bandages soaked with antibiotic medicine may be placed in your vagina to help prevent infection.

-- If your surgery is done through your abdomen, your healthcare provider will make an incision under your belly button.
-He will cut the wall of your bladder away from your vagina and remove the fistula.
-He may put a suprapubic catheter through your abdomen and into your bladder before it is closed.
+- If your surgery is done through your abdomen, your surgeon will make an incision under your belly button.
+The wall of your bladder will be cut away from your vagina and the fistula removed.
+Your surgeon may put a suprapubic catheter through your abdomen and into your bladder before it is closed.
 The catheter is used to drain your urine and may stay in place for up to 3 weeks.
 You may also need a drain to remove extra blood and fluid.
-Your healthcare provider will close the incision with stitches.
+The incision will be closed with stitches.

 What are the risks of surgery?